sydneykaplan/kaplanT2w/README.md

 All image files are expected to be in nifti format.

 ## Configuration File ##
 Sets paths to atlases, scripts, and toolkits.
-Additional parameters are related to the atlases are included.
+Additional parameters related to the atlases are included.
 A template configuration file is included.

 `script_dir` This is the path to these downloaded scripts